-Our program is designed to provide students with little English language knowledge an opportunity to develop their language skills through an intensive language program.
-The focus will be to acquire basic interpersonal communication skills through reading, writing, speaking and listening activities.
-Referral to EAL courses will be made based on English language assessments done at the time of entry.
+Our program is designed to provide students with basic English language knowledge an opportunity to develop their language skills through an intensive language program.
+The focus will be to acquire basic interpersonal communication skills and academic language through reading, writing, speaking and listening activities.
+Referral to EAL courses will be made based on English language assessments that are done at the time of entry into Fort Richmond Collegiate